-Applying, and Complying with, Relevant Requirements-Note to IAASB: Updated to reflect the latest draft of ISA 200 (Revised and Redrafted).
+Applying, and Complying with, Relevant Requirements [Note to IAASB: Updated to reflect approved ISA 200]

-- 13. The firm shall read and understand the entire text of this ISQC to understand its objective and to apply its requirements properly. - 14.
-The firm shall comply with the each requirement of this ISQC where, in the circumstances of the firm, the requirement is relevant in providing services in respect of audits and reviews of financial statements, and other assurance and related services engagements.
-The requirements are designed to enable the firm to achieve the objective of this ISQC.
+- 13. The firm shall have an understanding of the entire text of this ISQC, including its application and other explanatory material, to understand its objective and to apply its requirements properly. - 14.
+The firm shall comply with each requirement of this ISQC unless, in the circumstances of the firm, the requirement is not relevant to the services provided in respect of audits and reviews of financial statements, and other assurance and related services engagements.
+(Ref: Para.
+A1) - 15.
+The requirements are designed to enable the firm to achieve the objective stated in this ISQC.
 The proper application of the requirements is therefore expected to provide a sufficient basis for the achievement of the objective.
-However, because circumstances vary widely and all such circumstances cannot be anticipated, the firm is responsible for determining the procedures necessary to fulfill the requirements of this ISQC and to achieve its objective.
-In the circumstances of the firm, there may be particular matters that require the firm to consider further the procedures necessary to meet the objective of this ISQC.
-(Ref: Para.
-A1-A2) [ISSUE I: Application of ISQC 1 to all Firms]
+However, because circumstances vary widely and all such circumstances cannot be anticipated, the firm shall consider whether there are particular matters or circumstances that require the firm to establish policies and procedures in addition to those required by this ISQC to meet the stated objective.